-Keep reading for my list of the top twenty restaurants to consider on your next visit to Chapel Hill, separated into breakfast, lunch, and dinner spots, with an honorable mention “late-night” that can’t be missed.
+Keep reading for my list of the top 19 restaurants to consider on your next visit to Chapel Hill, separated into breakfast, lunch, and dinner spots, with an honorable mention of “late-night” that can’t be missed.

 Breakfast/Brunch Chapel Hill Restaurants, NC: